 - The Food Authority reserves the right to recognize and notify or curtail the scope of recognition or suspend or de-recognize a laboratory

 The Recognition Process

-The FSSAI has also outlined in detail the recognition process which begins by filling out Form A of Schedule 1 given in these regulations duly signed by authorised signatories and payment of non-refundable application fees.
+The FSSAI has also outlined in detail the recognition process which begins by filling out Form A of Schedule 1 given in these regulations duly signed by authorized signatories and payment of non-refundable application fees.
 After scrutiny by the Food Authority, if the application is found to be complete then a registration number will be allotted.
 Rejected and closed applications will not be opened the laboratory will have to apply afresh along with the prescribed fees.
 After requite audit of the laboratory if inadequacy is detected it will be conveyed to the laboratory which can be set right within a given time frame.
 If no inadequacy is detected the FSSAI will grant recognition on the basis of the scope mentioned on the accreditation certificate.
-After the recognition has been granted the recognised laboratory will enter into agreement with the Food Authority wherein private laboratories need to deposit an interest free Security Deposit.
+After the recognition has been granted the recognized laboratory will enter into an agreement with the Food Authority wherein private laboratories need to deposit an interest-free Security Deposit.